Revision of permitted substances for use in organic production (2025)

 Update

-The European Union (EU) has updated the list of substances and products that can be used in the production of organic products for the EU market, with additions to the lists of authorised low-risk active substances, fertilisers, feed materials, feed additives, and food additives.
+The list of substances and products that can be used in the production of organic products for the EU market was updated in July 2025, with additions to the lists of authorised low-risk active substances, fertilisers, feed materials, feed additives, and food additives.

-It has also authorised certain substances that may only be used in products produced in non-EU countries due to specific conditions and needs in those countries: micro-organisms used as biological control agents and ethylene for flower induction in pineapple.
+The EU has also authorised certain substances that may only be used in products produced in non-EU countries due to specific requirements in those countries: micro-organisms used as biological control agents, and ethylene for flower induction in pineapple.

 Impacted Products